-with General Registration and she is an Associate Member of the Australian Psychological Society (APS).
+Hailey holds General Registration and is an Associate member of the Australian Psychological Society (APS).

 Hailey completed her studies at Griffith and Bond Universities, after which time she worked as a Child Safety Officer for more than 6 years before moving to country Victoria to work in the field of paediatric psychology for 4 years.
 Hailey has relocated back to South East Qld to continue to work in the field she is passionate about.

 In her free time, she enjoys travel, and anything equestrian, including show jumping and casual riding.

 Hailey would welcome the opportunity to work with